 - How to get free lead: Contact a local shooting range and ask what it does with the bullets that are shot and then recovered.
 If it scraps them, ask if the facility would be willing to give them to you for free.

+Now you know where to buy lead ingots and where to find scrap lead.
 There are health concerns about lead exposure, but you are still able to purchase lead ingots, sheet lead, and lead rolls from stores like Amazon, Cabela’s, and The Home Depot.
 To find scrap or free lead, try eBay or an auto repair shop or shooting range.
 Be sure to check the quality of the lead and be aware of the health risks.